YushenZuo/yushenzuo.github.io/_pages/about.md

 # 🔥 News
+- *2026.07*: &nbsp;🎉🎉 We release <a href='https://arxiv.org/pdf/2607.26694'>Visko Orbis 1.0</a>, a live model for real-time, interactive long-video generation.
+It supports text-to-video, image-to-video, video continuation, and in-generation prompt switching, delivering 4K video at 24 FPS while maintaining visual consistency over hour-long rollouts.
+- *2026.07*: &nbsp;🎉🎉 We release <a href='https://arxiv.org/pdf/2607.25895'>HiFi-UMI</a>, a portable, high-fidelity UMI data-production system that enables manipulation policies trained solely on robot-free demonstrations to deploy directly on real robots.
+We also open-source <a href='https://huggingface.co/datasets/simple-world-lab/HiFi-UMI-2K'>HiFi-UMI-2K</a>, a 2,000-hour dataset of microsecond-synchronized, ultra-wide-FoV demonstrations.
+The paper ranked **#1 on Hugging Face Daily Papers**, and the dataset received **180K+ downloads last month**.
 - *2025.09*: &nbsp;🎉🎉 Our paper <a href='https://arxiv.org/pdf/2507.07105'>4KAgent: Agentic Any Image to 4K Super-Resolution</a> is accepted by **NeurIPS 2025** (<a href='https://github.com/taco-group/4KAgent'>Code</a>, <a href='https://4kagent.github.io/'>Project Page</a> and <a href='https://huggingface.co/papers/2507.07105'>Hugging Face Page</a>).
 - *2025.06*: &nbsp;🎉🎉 Our paper <a href='https://arxiv.org/pdf/2504.01308'>Safeguarding Vision-Language Models: Mitigating Vulnerabilities to Gaussian Noise in Perturbation-based Attacks</a> is accepted by **ICCV 2025** (<a href='https://github.com/JarvisUSTC/DiffPure-RobustVLM'>Code</a> and <a href='https://huggingface.co/Jarvis1111/MiniGPT4-RobustVLGuard'>Hugging Face Page</a>).
 - *2025.03*: &nbsp;🎉🎉 **1st place** in <a href='https://codalab.lisn.upsaclay.fr/competitions/21346'>NTIRE 2025 Challenge on Short-form UGC Image Super-Resolution</a> **in CVPR 2025**.